 Small-Eyed Sphinx Moth

 The small-eyed sphinx moth (above) is more common in the eastern half of the U.S., but can be found all the way west to California.
 Like many sphinx moths, the small-eyed sphinx flies at dusk, but also continues to fly all night long.

 Discover 5 silk moths that might be in your backyard.

 Hummingbird Clearwing Moth

-The hummingbird clearwing or hummingbird sphinx moth is active during the day, so many people are familiar with it.
+The hummingbird clearwing or hummingbird sphinx moth (above) is active during the day, so many people are familiar with it.
 This is one of the diurnal (day-flying) moths, and frequently fools people into thinking it’s an actual hummingbird.
 Once you get a close look, though, you’ll see the proboscis and antennae up front and realize you’re actually looking at one of the most famous sphinx moths.
 Hummingbird clearwings are found throughout the eastern half of the U.S. and Canada.
 Attract them with the same flowers you’d use to attract butterflies.
 Though not a bird (or a plane), sphinx moths move quickly.
 Snowberry clearwings have been clocked flying more than 30 mph.

 Check out interesting facts about hummingbird moths.

 The banded sphinx moth (above) is primarily found in the southeast, but sometimes strays far to the north.
 This moth feeds from flowers once the sun goes down, but can often be observed at dusk without waiting for full-on dark.
 Its caterpillars feed on plants in the evening primrose family, so planting those is one way to attract these sphinx moths.

 Tersa Sphinx Moth